rulyone/blog/README.md

 5. Add credentials to `.env` (copy Application/client id and Secret Value)
     - SPRING_SECURITY_OAUTH2_CLIENT_REGISTRATION_MICROSOFT_CLIENT-ID
     - SPRING_SECURITY_OAUTH2_CLIENT_REGISTRATION_MICROSOFT_CLIENT-SECRET

+## Configuration SMTP (Mail)

+- If you have custom domain for your mail, make sure it's properly configured with MX records, SPF, DKIM and DMARC to prevent being marked as Spam.
+- `example.env` has some configurations that you need to fetch from your mail provider (SMTP), remember to configure your `.env` configuration file.

 ### User Roles
 Grant AUTHOR role in database after first login with GitHub: